What can I use instead of lube?

-What’s even better is if the lube has been tested for compatibility with condoms and adult toys, and will not give you infections.
+What’s even better is if the lube has been tested for compatibility with condoms and adult toys and will not give you a yeast infection.

 If you want some options for natural personal lubricants that are body-safe, check out The 6 Best Natural Lubricants for 2020.

-Note: Body-safe lubes are free of irritants like parabens, glycerin (usually found in flavoured lubes), yeast and isopropyl alcohol.
+Note: Body-safe lubes are free of irritants like parabens, glycerin (usually found in flavored lubes), yeast, and isopropyl alcohol.